Visa Extension Status: Can You Stay in the U.S.?

 From a linguistic standpoint, immigration translation requires precision, structure, and familiarity with federal formatting expectations.

-When visa extension processing time is involved, even small documentation errors can result in extended review periods.
+Moreover, when visa extension processing time is involved, even small documentation errors can extend the review period.

-Working with specialized immigration certified translation services helps ensure documents are properly prepared before submission.
+For that reason, working with specialized immigration certified translation services helps ensure that applicants prepare documents properly before submission.

 For case-specific legal advice, always consult a qualified immigration attorney.